obsidianmd/obsidian-help/en/Help and support.md

 > [!warning] Mobile devices/tablets have limited access to their developer consoles.
 For these users, we recommend using the community plugin [Logstravaganza](https://obsidian.md/plugins?id=logstravaganza) to automatically generate the console log data in a markdown note.

 ## Report a security issue

 If you've discovered a security issue in Obsidian, or if you suspect that a plugin is malicious, please [email the Obsidian team](mailto:support@obsidian.md).

 ## Report a Code of Conduct violation

-Regardless of if you're the victim or a witness of a violation of our [[Community code of conduct]], you can report the incident to the moderator team.
+Whether you're a victim or witness of a violation of our [[Community code of conduct]], you can report the incident to our moderator team

 Report the incident on one of the following community channels:

 - [[Community code of conduct#Report on Discord|Report on Discord]]
 - [[Community code of conduct#Report on the forum|Report on the forum]]

+## Contributing to Obsidian

+Interested in applying some skills and free time to Obsidian?
+Here is where we could really use your assistance:

+- Help your fellow Obsidian users out by answering questions on our [discord server](https://discord.gg/obsidianmd), our [forum](https://forum.obsidian.md/), or the [ObsidianMD](https://old.reddit.com/r/ObsidianMD/) reddit.
+- [[Developers]], we could really use your help on expanding our [Obsidian Developer Documentation](https://github.com/obsidianmd/obsidian-developer-docs).
+- Do you know any written language besides English?
+Consider assisting with our [[Translations]] into other languages.
+- Is there something in these help docs that are out of date, or confusing?
+Grab the [[Style guide]] and submit an [issue and pull request](https://github.com/obsidianmd/obsidian-help/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).
+- If able, you can [[Financial contributions|financially contribute]] by utilizing one of our paid addons.